License Windows Server VMs on Azure Stack HCI

 - To sync host servers to Azure at least once every 30 days, in order to maintain Azure Stack HCI 30-day connectivity requirements and to sync host licenses for AVMA.

-- When purchasing or cancelling Windows Server subscription.
+- When purchasing or canceling Windows Server subscription.

 You do not need internet connectivity: